lukahabus/Sensors/README.md

-# Install pacakages
+# Install packages

-inside Sensor and Node type yarn to install all pacakages
+Inside Sensor and Server type yarn to install all packages

 # Run

-forgot how to exactly run Sensor and Node, try yarn start Sensor yarn start Node
+yarn start